infor-design/enterprise-wc/doc/COMPONENTS.md

 }),
 ```

 After these steps, if Webpack Dev Server is still running, make sure to restart.
+Or if you run the server with `npm run start:watch` it should restart as you save the web pack config file.
+Check the console to be sure it was restarted.